US STOCKS-Stimulus hopes lift Wall Street after historic oil rout

 By C Nivedita and Shreyashi Sanyal

-All the 11 major S&P 500 sub-indexes were trading higher, as the U.S. Senate approved a relief package of $484 billion, adding to trillions of dollars in stimulus that have helped Wall Street rebound from its March lows.
+All the 11 major S&P 500 sector indexes were trading higher, as the U.S. Senate approved a relief package of $484 billion, adding to trillions of dollars in stimulus that have helped Wall Street rebound from its March lows.

 The House of Representatives is expected to clear the bill on Thursday.